 Baptism for those not yet baptized in a Christian faith tradition (Catechumens)

 Confirmation and First Eucharist for those who are newly baptized and those who already have been baptized (Candidates), but are to be Confirmed and receive First Eucharist.
 (Confirmation completes baptism.
 Eucharist affirms your assent and acceptance to all the teachings of the Church.
 She will be a mother to you and you will be a son or daughter to her.)

 It is a period following entrance into the Church where all that you have just gone through on the journey is reviewed and further explored – both in your head and in your heart.
-It is a period of going deeper into a faith whose depth are limitless.
+It is a period of going deeper into a faith whose depth is limitless.
 At Holy Name of Jesus, it will begin right after Easter.
 Ideally, it will last a lifetime.